 Tenants Letting Process

-- Following your viewing should you wish to proceed, a referencing fee and holding deposit will be payable to reserve the property.
+- Following your viewing should you wish to proceed, a holding deposit of £100 will be payable to reserve the property.
 You will be required to complete an online tenant application form.

 - Following the acceptance of your referencing, you will be required to arrange an appointment to sign your tenancy agreement.
 At this appointment you will be required to pay your first month rent and deposit.
 Subject to the above being completed you will be provided with keys at the appointment.